The Shareholder Rights and Activism Review: Switzerland

 In recent years, Switzerland has seen a significant increase in the influence of institutional proxy advisers.
 One of the reasons for this trend is the introduction of the obligation of certain pension funds to exercise their voting rights on specific agenda items.
 Given that the votes must be exercised in the interest of the insured persons and that pension funds do not often have sufficient resources to thoroughly analyse the relevant agenda items, many of the pension funds pay institutional proxy advisers for advice regarding the exercise of voting rights.

-The most influential proxy advisers in Switzerland are Institutional Shareholder Services Inc and Glass Lewis & Co LLC.
+The most influential proxy advisers in Switzerland are Institutional Shareholder Services Inc (ISS) and Glass, Lewis & Co, LLC (Glass Lewis).
 Owing to their increasing influence, discussions with proxy advisers have become one of the main elements of shareholder activism campaigns.
 With the support of institutional proxy advisers, winning a shareholders' vote will become possible even with only taking a limited stake in the company.
 Though a general trend is not yet apparent, it is possible that this will bring funds with fewer assets under management into play as activist shareholders.

 ii Use of dedicated websites